anastasia-zhukova/XCoref/README.md

 Then, the pipeline will ask you to choose methods for the pipeline.
 To choose default parameters, answer "y".
 If you want to explore what are the other methods implemented for the pipeline modules, choose "n".
 For each module you will be offered a list of available methods.
 The default option will be marked in the selection list.
+Select "n" to avoid caching the execution parameters.

 On a 64 GB of RAM and 2.8GHz, running the default pipeline on a small dataset of five news articles requires:
  1) TCA  ~25 minutes
  2) XCoref ~50 minutes
  3) EECDCR ~ 6 hours
+ Minimum RAM required: 16 Gb

  ## Run the evaluation of CDCR methods
 To replicate the numbers reported in the paper, start the following script:
 ```
-python multiple_start.py
+python start_multiple_pipelines.py
 ```
-After the execution of the script is over, execute ```cdcr/util/evaluation/evaluation.py``` to collect the evaluation metrics.
+After the execution of the script is over, execute ```cdcr/evaluation/evaluation.py``` to collect the evaluation metrics.
 Warning!
 Requires a lot of RAM (>64 GB)!
-In case of out of memory error, comment L20 and run the script with, first,  uncommented L21 adn then uncommented L22 and commented L21.
+In case of out of memory error, comment L20 and run the script with, first,
+uncommented L21 adn then uncommented L22 and commented L21.